CUCentralAdvancement/cua-giving/README.md

 This site lives at https://giving.cu.edu and powers the online giving experience for the University of Colorado.

+A complimentary user guide exists at https://github.com/CUCentralAdvancement/giving-site-user-guide, but this repository will only cover the codebase and maintainence.

 **Note:** The project and this readme will practice "Readme-driven-development" where everything is written as if the project is launched, but for some time, a lot of the sections will be inaccurate while code is being developed.

 ## Philosophies